gabemansur/vuca-nators/README.md

 <ul>
   <li>
-    Raul: (From Meeting) I'm very happy to have built a working chart that updates with live crypto data.
+    Raul: I'm very happy to have built a working chart that updates with live crypto data.
   </li>
   <li>
     Rachel: We accomplished more user stories this sprint.
 Our communication as a team has improved a lot as well.